colcon/colcon.readthedocs.org/reference/verb/list.rst

 The ``list`` verb is enumerating a set of packages.
 It is provided by the ``colcon-package-information`` package.

-For each package a lines is shown containing the path, name and type separated by tabs.
+For each package a line is shown containing the path, name and type separated by tabs.
 By default the list is ordered alphabetically by the package name.
-Optionally in can order the packages topologically based on their dependencies.
+Optionally, it can order the packages topologically based on their dependencies.

 Command line arguments
 ----------------------